 Young people between the ages of 15 and 18 have a particularly high risk of accidents on a motorcycle.
 They lack experience and routine, behave more riskily and impulsively at this age and quickly overestimate themselves.

 Responsible at BFU: Jürg Beutler, Claudia Bucher, Christoph Jöhr, Peter Matthys.
-In charge at Sir Mary's: Florian Beck, Andi Portmann, Adrian Merz, Florian Birkner, Tobias Röben, Lukas Wietlisbach, Torben Cording, Julia Fischhaber, Annika Schmid, Jeannine Buscher, Naemi Sauter, Fabian Habisreutinger, Katharina Günther, Kevin Schälchlin, Tino Elsener, Alexia Siegwart, Nicolas Hostettler, Türi Cengiz, Maurice Ziegler, Daniel Zuberbühler.
+Responsible at Sir Mary: Florian Beck, Andi Portmann, Adrian Merz, Florian Birkner, Tobias Röben, Lukas Wietlisbach, Torben Cording, Julia Fischhaber, Annika Schmid, Jeannine Buscher, Naemi Sauter, Fabian Habisreutinger, Katharina Günther, Kevin Schälchlin, Tino Elsener, Alexia Siegwart, Nicolas Hostettler, Türi Cengiz, Maurice Ziegler, Daniel Zuberbühler.
 Illustrations: Christina Baeriswyl.
 Responsible at Dynamic Frame (film production): Luzius Fischer (Executive Producer), Flo Brunner (Producer, Farbfilm), Tillo Spreng (Director), Tobias Kubli (DOP), Gabi Morales (Production Design), Jero Fähndrich (Edit), Ben Packer (Grading), Modulaw (Music Composition) Stereotyp (Sound Studio & Soundmix); Stunts - 1291 Productions: Oliver Keller (Stunt Coordinator), Sascha Dürr (Stuntman), Denise Treffler (Stuntwoman).